ihsanilhann/MarsRoverSolution/readme.txt

 How to Work

-Since Part I contains all required files and generates libraries, it should be built before Part II  and Part III.
+Since Part I contains all required files and generates libraries, it should be built before Part II.
 Otherwise, you might get problem about accessing files and libraries.
-Unit test, Part II, is embedded to main project.
+Note that it should be built in "Debug" version for Unit test, because Part II is embedded to main project.
 You can easily test using unit testing rules.
 Part III is a seperate project.
-You could run independently if files and libraries in Part I  is successfully generated.
+You could run independently.